Tlaltizapán

 The city serves as the municipal seat for the surrounding municipality, with which it shares a name.
 The toponym Tlaltizapán comes from a Nahuatl name and means tlal-tli (land), tiza-tl (white powder), pan ("on" or "over"); "on white land" or "feet on white land".
 The city is situated on a white hill.
 De Zapata pays homage to the hero of the Liberation Army of the South during the Mexican Revolution.

 The Municipality of Tlaltizapán de Zapata borders the Municipalities of Emiliano Zapata, Morelos; Yautepec de Zaragoza; and Ciudad Ayala to the north; the Municipalities of Ayala and Tlaquiltenango to the south; Ayala to the east; and Tlaquiltenango, Jojutla, Zacatepec de Hidalgo, Puente de Ixtla, Xochitepec. and Emiliano Zapata to the west.
 The municipal seat is located at an altitude of 950 meters above sea level.

 The municipality reported 52,110 inhabitants in the year 2015 census.

+In 2023, Tlaltizapán de Zapata was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 History

 Prehispanic history

 Early settlers in Tlaltizapán were Xochimilcas; they founded the towns of Tetela, Hueyapan, Ocuituco, Tepoztlán, and Totolapan where they mixed with even older settlers of Jumiltepec and Nepopolco.
 During the Prehispanic era, these people were subjects of and paid tribute to the Aztecs of the Valley of Mexico.